 Secondly, the proceedings are recorded and every witness providing testimony answers questions under oath.
 They vow to tell the truth under penalty of perjury.
 This allows defense to thoroughly prepare for future trial testimony if there is a trial.
 It is paramount for the defense to be familiar with every statement the officer will make in front of a jury.
 The officer testimony is locked in because it is recorded.
 If the officer attempts to embellish or change their story for a jury trial the defense may use a transcript of the motion hearing and impeach the new or embellished trial testimony.
 This can ruin witness credibility in the eyes of a jury or judge hearing the trial.

 Finally, the motion hearing is an opportunity to educate the prosecutor.
 Prosecutors rely upon the police report when charging a defendant with a crime or crimes.
 Rarely do prosecutors have the time or resources to interview the arresting officer before filing charges.
 Police investigative reports frequently are riddled with negative facts supporting only one conclusion; the defendant’s guilt.
 Sometimes the officer fails to interview a crucial witness either because of time constraints or that witness refused to come forward at the time of the incident.
 Sometimes the version of the facts, in written form paints a dreadful picture of the defendant.
 However, during live testimony the facts create a new and more favorable perception of the defendant.
 The defense may not succeed in suppressing evidence, but now the prosecutor realizes their facts are not as damaging as originally contemplated.

-At the conclusion of the motion hearing the defendant will typically know how strong and how weak their case will be for a trial.
-The court will confirm a future readiness and trial date.
+At the conclusion of the DUI motion hearing, the defendant will typically know how strong and how weak their case will be for a trial.
+The court will confirm a future readiness hearing and a trial date.
 Do not panic.
 There is still ample time to continue negotiations with the prosecutor before a trial.